qwertyuopa1/testing/README.md

 Games and stuff (by Linus Lee)

+If you want to join plz create and account and tell me the name so I can add you

 Notes: Most games do not work since jsdelivr is blocked.
 Also I am broke plz add more files, Links.html is open for new links for donation